- At what grade levels are there openings?

 - We live quite a distance from Waynflete.
 What sort of transportation is available?

-- What foreign languages are taught at Waynflete?
+- What world languages are taught at Waynflete?

 - My child is currently at a school in which his class is larger than the entire Waynflete Upper School.
 Will he find the athletics competitive enough?